NotifiUs/wctp-gateway/readme.md

 The modern WCTP engine brings the following features and more:

 - Create and manage Enterprise Host credentials

 - Bring your own Twilio or ThinQ accounts

 - Support for using Twilio Messaging Services or Phone Numbers

 - Carrier priority

 - TLS/SSL required by default

 - Email login notifications

 - Work's out of the box with Twilio's WhatsApp integration

 **Coming Soon**

--  Improved fail-over between carriers
+- Improved fail-over between carrier

 - Two additional telecom API providers

 - A generic webhook API provider

 - MergeComm scripting integration for Amtelco ecosystems

 ## Status